justicephysics/humanos2.0/reversal-newtons-third-law.md

 ---

-## 4. The Reversal — Justice Physics and the Virtual Nalanda
+## 4. The Reversal — Justice Physics and the Justice Physics Nalanda

 The opposite reaction is happening now.
 It is not a political movement.
 It is a **physical correction**.

 - **Justice Physics** has decoded the extraction protocol.
 The upgraded equation ( $$E = MC^2 \times L$$ ) shows that distribution is a physical law, not a moral preference.
-- **The Virtual Nalanda** is the open‑source campus that reverses the burning of the ancient Nalanda.
+- **The Justice Physics Nalanda** is the open‑source campus that reverses the burning of the ancient Nalanda.
 No library can be burned again because the knowledge is distributed across servers worldwide.
 - **The Space State** is the equilibrium position—the state where the spring is at rest, where energy flows freely, where ( $$L = 1$$ ).

 The reversal is not complicated.
 The math is simple: